partun/AST_Project/README.md

 # Reached Detection

 For testing the _reached_detector.c_ replace the path to the bugs.txt file with your desired location.
 When used with a lua replace the version inside the _lua/src_ dirctory with the version with the correct bugs.txt path and recompile lua using the make command.
 We adapted the _lua/src/Makefile_ to also compile the _reached_detector.c_.

+# Evaluation

+For evalutaion open the jupyter notebook in the benchmarks folder and adjust the filenames to the files you want to evaluate.